vypr213/cs131_notes_dev/_chapters/pixels/edge_detection.md

   <img src="../../assets/Lecture_4/xy_to_ab.png">
   <div class="figcaption">xy-space to ab-space transformation</div>
 </div>
+*Source: Lecture 4.6, slide 7*

-This is the transformation part of the Hough Transaform - every point $(x, y)$ is transformed into a line in the $a, b$ space.
+This is the transformation part of the Hough Transaform - every point $(x, y)$ is transformed into a line in the $(a, b)$ space.

 ### What is the significance of the straight line in $(a, b)$ space?

-To understand the significance, let us consider two separate straight lines in the $a, b$ space.
+To understand the significance, let us consider two separate straight lines in the $(a, b)$ space.

 $$b = -x_ia + y_i$$